(Click on an image to enlarge it.)

 This is a brooch where I cut and shaped a piece of anthracite (coal) and set diamonds in it.
 The idea was to pair a purely utilitarian material (coal) with one notorious for its aesthetic qualities.
 In the context of this brooch coal has become a decorative element, and as such it has lost its utilitarian functionality.
 (Similar to how "gem grade" diamonds do when they are set in jewelry rather than used to coat drill-bits.)

 The design of this brooch was a bit too tame, and I eventually remade it.
 Its successor (Combustible Brooch) made its way into my MFA thesis.
-I still love this brooch however, and I wear it a lot when I need to dress up nice.
+I still love this brooch however.